React Setup

 const config = {

-environment: "sandbox",
+environment: import.meta.env.VITE_OKTO_ENVIRONMENT,

-clientPrivateKey: import.meta.env.VITE_CLIENT_PRIV_KEY,
+clientPrivateKey: import.meta.env.VITE_OKTO_CLIENT_PRIVATE_KEY,

-clientSWA: import.meta.env.VITE_CLIENT_SWA,
+clientSWA: import.meta.env.VITE_OKTO_CLIENT_SWA,

 };